bids-standard/legacy-validator/bids-validator/README.md

 ```

 For passing a configuration while using the bids-validator on the command line,
-note that you **have to specify at least two configurations of a given type**,
-because an array is expected.
-For example, the following code will ignore empty
+you can use the following style to for example ignore empty
 file errors (99) and files that cannot be read (44):

 ```